-On April 23, 2013, workers in a factory in Rana Plaza, Bangladesh noticed a crack in the building in which they were working.
+On April 23, 2013, workers in a factory in Rana Plaza, Bangladesh, who made custom woven labels for a living, noticed a crack in the building in which they were working.
 They notified the building owner, who said it wasn’t a cause for concern.
 When employees expressed they did not feel safe, the owner threatened to cut a month of their salary if they didn’t work.

 The next day the factory collapsed, killing over 1,100 people and injuring thousands more.

 The factory in Rana Plaza, Bangladesh after the collapse.
 From fashionrevolution.org.

 One year later, on April 24, 2014, the world celebrated the first Fashion Revolution Day to honor the workers who lost their lives, ensure others never encounter the same fate, and demand transparency in the fashion industry.

 For so many of us, this tragic incident was a wake-up call.
 We realized that we didn’t know where our clothes came from or how they were made.
 We realized we could be inadvertently supporting working conditions that include exposure to toxic chemicals, lack of hygienic bathrooms or fire safety, and child labor.

 The collapse in Rana Plaza made waves because of its scale, but the sad truth is that this is not the only incident of its kind.